Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 She said she never got to speak to anyone.
 Her demand was routed to an attorney, who declined her request because there was "no inappropriate care."
 She also complained to her insurance company and the Washington, D.C.
 Attorney General's office, but they declined to help reduce the bill.

 Overtreatment related to mammograms is a common problem.
 The national cost of false-positive tests and overdiagnosed breast cancer is estimated at $4 billion a year, according to a 2015 study in Health Affairs.
-Some of this is fueled by anxious patients, some by doctors who know that missing a cancer diagnosis can be grounds for a medical malpractice lawsuit.
+Some of this is fueled by anxious patients and some by doctors who know that missing a cancer diagnosis can be grounds for a medical malpractice lawsuit.
 But advocates, patients and even some doctors note the screenings can also be a cash cow for physicians and hospitals.

 With Arenas' permission, we shared her case with experts, including Dr. Barbara Levy, vice president of health policy for the American College of Obstetricians and Gynecologists and three radiologists.

-Levy said there's a standard way to treat a suspected breast cyst that's efficient and cost-effective.
-If the lump is large, as in Arenas' case, a doctor should first use a needle to try and drain it.
-If the fluid is clear and the lump goes away there's no cause for concern or extra testing.
-If the fluid is bloody or can't be drained, or the mass is solid, then medical imaging tests can determine if it's cancerous.
+Levy said there is a standard way to treat a suspected breast cyst that's efficient and cost-effective.
+If the lump is large, as in Arenas' case, a doctor should first use a needle to try to drain it.
+If the fluid is clear and the lump goes away, there is no cause for concern or extra testing.
+If the fluid is bloody or can't be drained or the mass is solid, then medical imaging tests can determine whether it's cancerous.

 However, doctors often choose to order imaging tests rather than drain apparent cysts, Levy said.
 "We're so afraid the next one might be cancer even though the last 10 weren't," she said.
 "So, we overtest."